Source basics

 Learn the basics of sources.

 In Commerce APIs, each source type has certain characteristics that determine how it is created and eventually processed.
-A source is associated with a customer's payment method that a customer uses to fund a transaction.
-Digital River retrieves data from the source when generating a charge.
+A is associated with a customer's payment method, which the customer uses to fund a transaction.
+Digital River retrieves data from the when generating a charge.

 A source's type